What is polio?

 Measures to prevent polio include:

-In the U.S., the polio vaccine is recommended to be given at the following ages:
+In the U.S., the polio vaccine is recommended to be given at these ages:

 - 2 months

 - Between 4 and 6 years